neilkod/chucknorrisfacts/README.md

 When Chuck Norris eats dinner at a restaurant, the wait staff tips him.
 -----------------------------------------------------------------------

-In honor of a tweet from Roger Ehrenberg ([@infoarbitrage]([.markdown](http://daringfireball.net/projects/markdown/)) http://twitter.com/#!/infoarbitrage/status/42611272902115328 and my Chuck Norris Fact-crazy 11-year-old, here are the facts from http://www.chucknorrisfacts.com
+In honor of a [tweet](http://twitter.com/#!/infoarbitrage/status/42611272902115328) from Roger Ehrenberg ([@infoarbitrage]([.markdown](http://daringfireball.net/projects/markdown/)) and my Chuck Norris Fact-crazy 11-year-old, here are the facts freshly scraped from [http://www.chucknorrisfacts.com](http://twitter.com/#!/infoarbitrage/status/42611272902115328)

 Please be a good citizen and use the attached data file rather than run the code yourself.
 The code is here for illustrative purposes.